DarkFader13/The_Git_Good_Repo/README.md

 ## Simple Terminal Glossary

 - **pip install**: installs python packages to the current environment / codespace the terminal is in
-- **python -c""**: excutes python script (within quotes) directly from terminal without needed a file script
+- **python -c""**: excutes a single lined of python script (within quotes) directly from terminal without needed a file script